Shannon Dunn-Downing

 Shannon Dunn-Downing (born November 26, 1972) is an American snowboarder and Olympic medalist.
 She received a bronze medal in the halfpipe event at the 1998 Winter Olympics in Nagano, becoming the first American woman to win a medal in snowboarding.
 She finished 5th at the 2002 Winter Olympics in Salt Lake City.
 She won a gold medal at the first Winter X Games in California 1997, and again in 2001.

 History

-Shannon started snowboarding in 1988 in Steamboat Springs, CO where she grew up, and began competing in the early 1990s.
+Dunn-Downing started snowboarding in 1988 in Steamboat Springs, CO where she grew up, and began competing in the early 1990s.

-Shannon was the first woman to land several difficult halfpipe tricks in competition, including a frontsitde 540 in 1991, backside 540 in 1994, McTwist in 1994, frontside 720 in 1995, and frontside rodeo 720 in 2001.
-She is also noted for working behind the scenes on the development women's products for companies such as Burton Snowboards and Velvet Goggles, and on events such as the all-girl photo shoot, the P!Jamma Party.
+She was the first woman to land several difficult halfpipe tricks in competition, including a frontside 540 in 1991, backside 540 in 1994, McTwist in 1994, frontside 720 in 1995, and frontside rodeo 720 in 2001.

-In the mid-2000s, Shannon retired from professional snowboarding to focus on raising her family.
+In the mid-2000s Dunn-Downing retired from professional snowboarding.